-Clear liquid polyurethane (urethane) is poured onto a flat label to create the unique dome shape.
+The unique dome label shape is created by pouring Clear liquid polyurethane (urethane) onto a flat label.
 The precisely measured volume of urethane flows to the edges of the label forming a bubble of urethane specific to the label contours.
 The label is kept level for approximately 12 hours while the urethane cures to a flexible, resilient and durable bubble.
-Here is a video of a label being domed.
+The result is a domed label.

-Options: DomeTag offers two different urethanes: Flexible and Extra Flexible.
+Domed Label Options: DomeTag offers two different urethanes for domed labels: Flexible and Extra Flexible.
 Flexible urethane is the ideal choice for domed labels that are applied to flat surfaces and is our most popular urethane.
 Extra Flexible urethane is primarily used when applying domed labels to curved surfaces.
-Both Flexible and Extra Flexible urethane have a smooth surface that is resilient to impacts and allows the clear bubble to dent and absorb impact to rebound to its original shape.
-The basic chemistry, durability and guarantee are the same for both options.
+Both Flexible and Extra Flexible urethane have a smooth surface that is resilient to impacts and allows the clear bubble dome to dent and absorb impact to rebound to its original shape.
+The basic chemistry, durability and guarantee are the same for both dome label options.

-Properties: Once the polyurethane has cured, it is: optically clear, flexible, abrasion resistant, chemically inert and has excellent UV resistance such that it will maintain its gloss and clarity even after years of outdoor exposure.
+Domed Label Properties: Once the polyurethane dome has cured, it is: optically clear, flexible, abrasion resistant, and chemically inert.
+The dome label has excellent UV resistance such that it will maintain its gloss and clarity even after years of outdoor exposure.

 Smaller domes tend to be slightly thicker.